variety4me/niri_docs/docs/Configuration-Animations.md

 However, even with damping ratio = 1.0, the spring animation may oscillate if "launched" with enough velocity from a touchpad swipe.

-!!! note
+!!!
+WARNING

-    Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nulla et euismod nulla.
-Curabitur feugiat, tortor non consequat finibus, justo purus auctor massa, nec semper lorem quam in massa.

-> [!WARNING]
-> Overdamped springs currently have some numerical stability issues and may cause graphical glitches.
+    Overdamped springs currently have some numerical stability issues and may cause graphical glitches.
-> Therefore, setting `damping-ratio` above `1.0` is not recommended.
+    Therefore, setting `damping-ratio` above `1.0` is not recommended.

 Lower `stiffness` will result in a slower animation more prone to oscillation.

 Set `epsilon` to a lower value if the animation "jumps" at the end.

-> [!TIP]
+!!!
+TIP
-> The spring *mass* (which you can see in Elastic) is hardcoded to 1.0 and cannot be changed.
+    The spring *mass* (which you can see in Elastic) is hardcoded to 1.0 and cannot be changed.
-> Instead, change `stiffness` proportionally.
+    Instead, change `stiffness` proportionally.
-> E.g. increasing mass by 2× is the same as decreasing stiffness by 2×.
+    E.g. increasing mass by 2× is the same as decreasing stiffness by 2×.

 ### Animations